jpjpjp/webex-jira-notifier/README.md

 ## TO-DO

-* The current implementation requires that all jira users belong to the same email domain.
-A future enhancement might support multiple domains and add code to translate jira mentions to the right email org.
-* The current implementation will let ANYONE create a space with our bot, but only users who's webex teams email address belongs to the specified email org will ever be notified.
+- The current implementation will let ANYONE create a space with our bot, but only users who's webex teams email address belongs to the specified email org will ever be notified.
 A nice improvement might be for the bot to tell users this.
-* This bot could be enhanced to provide more "write functionality" like creating new jira tickets directly from Webex Teams.
+- This bot could be enhanced to provide more "write functionality" like creating new jira tickets directly from Webex Teams.